Academic Affairs

 Education, Degrees

-B.S.
-Public Health Science – University of California, Irvine
+B.S. in Public Health – Stetson University

 Biography

-Social Justice Program Manager
+Social Justice Antiracism Program Manager

 Adri is an alumna of OHSU-PSU School of Public Health and the Program Manager for Social Justice with Dr. Dawn Richardson.
 She is passionate about advocating for racial health equity, public policy, community building, and cultural humility practices.
 She is also invested in efforts toward improving population health outcomes and exploring the impact of intergenerational trauma on health.
 Currently, Adri is working to support efforts to engage the SPH community in collective action toward building an antiracist SPH.
 She has a background in supporting community-based initiatives centered around improving health equity and addressing the social determinants of health through culturally relevant resources.